 One of the biggest challenges community financial institutions face is monitoring for suspicious activity.
 Security systems and tools are critical, but neither take the place of eyes on glass.
 One of the wisest investments you can make is partnering with a managed services provider (MSP) that offers around-the-clock assistance in monitoring for suspicious activity.
 These same providers can also assist with administrative functions, such as system and software updates.

 In addition, a qualified MSP can offer practical advice and answer questions to make sure your institution is doing everything possible to prevent attacks.

 Cybersecurity is not just a technology issue; it is a business issue.
 Don’t leave your institution vulnerable to ransomware or other cyberattacks.
-By keeping a pulse on current and evolving threats, you can mitigate your institution’s cyber risk to keep your networks, data and users .
+By keeping a pulse on evolving threats and monitoring your entire environment, you can mitigate your institution’s cyber risk to keep your networks, data and users secure.

 Watch CSI’s on-demand webinar to learn more about strategies to detect, prevent and manage cybersecurity threats.

 Sean Martin serves as a product manager for CSI Managed Services and has extensive knowledge on implementing effective systems security and network management practices.
 He speaks and writes frequently on security-related topics affecting the financial services industry and holds Cisco CCNA and CCIE written certifications.